Thrive-Track/backend/README.md

-# This is the backend repo for ThriveTrack.
+# This is a User Authentication API.

 Clone this repository